On quantum superpositions of graphs, no-signalling and covariance: Abstract

 \section{Abstract}

 We provide a mathematically and conceptually robust notion of quantum superpositions of graphs.
 We argue that, crucially, quantum superpositions of graphs require node names for their correct alignment, which we demonstrate through a no-signalling argument.
 Nevertheless, node names are a fiducial construct, serving a similar purpose to the labelling of points through a choice of coordinates in continuous space.
-Graph renamings are understood as a change of coordinates on the graph and correspond to a natively discrete analogue of diffeomorphisms.
-We postulate renaming invariance as a symmetry principle in discrete topology of similar weight to diffeomorphism invariance in the continuous.
-We show how to impose renaming invariance at the level of quantum superpositions of graphs.
+Graph renamings, aka isomorphisms, are understood as a change of coordinates on the graph and correspond to a natively discrete analogue of continuous diffeomorphisms. \VL{We postulate renaming invariance as a symmetry principle in discrete topology of similar weight to diffeomorphism invariance in the continuous.} We explain how to impose renaming invariance at the level of quantum superpositions of graphs, in a way that still allows us to talk about an observable centred at a specific node.